yukiwang1/cleaner-skin/README.md

 * Risk ratings, ingredients, and information about risky ingredients for thousands of products
 * Search for a product or by ingredients to assess potential health risks
 * Register and log in to save products to favorites
-* View all products by category (i.e. Cleaner, Moisturizer, Sun Care, etc)
+* View all products by a specific brand or category (i.e. Cleaner, Moisturizer, Sun Care, etc)

 # Screenshots